nokia/danm/README.md

 Not complying with any of these rules results in the denial of the provisioning operation.
 ##### ClusterNetwork
-Every CREATE, and PUT ClusterNetwork operation is subject to the DanmNet validation rules no. 1-11, 13-14.
+Every CREATE, and ~~PUT~~ (see [https://github.com/nokia/danm/issues/144](https://github.com/nokia/danm/issues/144)) ClusterNetwork operation is subject to the DanmNet validation rules no. 1-11, 13-14.

 Every DELETE ClusterNetwork operation is subject to the DanmNet validation rule no.15.